satellite-image-deep-learning/techniques/README.md

 * DigitalGlobe have a cloud hosted Jupyter notebook platform called [GBDX](https://gbdxdocs.digitalglobe.com/docs/about-the-gbdx-platform).
 Cloud hosting means they can guarantee the infrastructure supports their algorithms, and they appear to be close/closer to deploying DL.
 * Planet have a [Jupyter notebook platform](https://developers.planet.com/) which can be deployed locally.
 * [eurodatacube.com](https://eurodatacube.com/) -> data & platform for EO analytics in Jupyter env, paid
-* [Unfolded Studio](https://studio.unfolded.ai/) -> next generation geospatial analytics and visualization platform building on open source geospatial technologies including kepler.gl, deck.gl and H3.
-Processing is down browser side enabling excellent performance.
-[Rasters support added April 2021](https://www.unfolded.ai/blog/2021-04-28-raster-layer/)
 * [up42](https://up42.com/) is a developer platform and marketplace, offering all the building blocks for powerful, scalable geospatial products
 * [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/) -> direct Google Earth Engine competitor in the making?
 * [eofactory.ai](https://eofactory.ai/) -> supports multi public and private data sources that can be used to analyse and extract information

 # Free online computing resources
-Generally a GPU is required for DL, and this section lists a couple of free Jupyter environments with GPU available.
+A GPU is required for training deep learning models (but not necessarily for inferencing), and this section lists a couple of free Jupyter environments with GPU available.
 There is a good overview of online Jupyter development environments [on the fastai site](https://course19.fast.ai).
-I personally use Colab Pro with data hosted on Google Drive
+I personally use Colab Pro with data hosted on Google Drive, or Sagemaker if I have very long running training jobs.

 ### Google Colab
 * Collaboratory [notebooks](https://colab.research.google.com) with GPU as a backend for free for 12 hours at a time.
 Note that the GPU may be shared with other users, so if you aren't getting good performance try reloading.